When a detective tells a suspected perp a pack of lies in order to get them to make a mistake.

 - In Doubt, Sister Aloysius claims she spoke with some nuns at Father Flynn's last church when confronting him about his relationship with Donald.
 She later admits to Sister James that she did no such thing.

-- One case in Phoenix Wright: Ace Attorney was ended successfully by Phoenix's use of such a lie (confusing the color of a poison vial) to confess (by way of correcting the color, implying that he would have to have done it to know what the real color was).
+- Case 3-3 was ended successfully by Phoenix's use of such a lie (confusing the color of a poison vial) to confess (by way of correcting the color, implying that he would have to have done it to know what the real color was).

-- And another involved an extremely subtle lie.
-'Adrian Andrews' is a pretty masculine name, so Wright leads Shelly De Killer on by letting Shelly lie about his meeting with Adrian.
+- In Case 2-4, 'Adrian Andrews' is a pretty masculine name, so Wright leads Shelly De Killer on by letting Shelly lie about his meeting with Adrian.
 He uses male pronouns, so Shelly uses them too...and then Wright accuses him of lying about having ever met Adrian in the first place.
 Adrian is a woman.

-- Early on in Suikoden I, Odessa uses this to confirm that the pick-up man for a vital blueprint she needed delivered was the real deal (he is).
+- Early on in Suikoden, Odessa uses this to confirm that the pick-up man for a vital blueprint she needed delivered was the real deal (he is).

 - You can pull one on a robber in Fallout: New Vegas if your perception is high enough.
 The girl has just taken a necklace made from rare Sunset Star Sarsaparilla caps off the guy she killed "in defense", and claims that it's hers.
 You claim that you've never seen bottlecaps like "those six", and she agrees that they're very special.
 You then point out that there are actually seven caps, which she'd know if she really owned it in the first place.